miclindb/lintek/README.md

-# lintek (Lindberg Teknologi)
+# lintek.no

-Lindberg Teknologi landing page
+Landingsside for Lindberg Teknologi - lintek.no